Get Started

 What Internal Validity Actually Measures

 Internal validity asks one question: can you confidently say your internal linking changes caused the ranking movement you observed, or might something else explain it?
-In SEO experiments, this distinction matters because Google’s algorithm responds to hundreds of variables simultaneously—content updates, competitor activity, seasonal trends, technical changes, and core updates all create noise that can mask or mimic the effect of your link modifications.
+In SEO experiments (and frankly in any quasi-experimental setting where you don’t get to randomize), this distinction matters because Google’s algorithm responds to hundreds of variables simultaneously.
+Content updates, competitor activity, seasonal trends, technical changes, and core updates all create noise that can mask or mimic the effect of your link modifications.

 Low internal validity produces misleading conclusions.
-You might credit internal links for a ranking boost that actually came from a sitewide technical fix, or dismiss a genuinely effective strategy because an algorithm update masked its impact.
-High internal validity gives you clean signal: when rankings move, you know why, enabling you to replicate successful tactics and avoid wasting resources on coincidental correlations.
+You might credit internal links for a ranking boost that actually came from a sitewide technical fix, or, more painfully, dismiss a genuinely effective strategy because an algorithm update masked its impact.
+High internal validity gives you clean signal: when rankings move, you know why, which means you can replicate successful tactics and stop burning resources on coincidental correlations.

 What External Validity Actually Measures

 A test with strong external validity produces insights that hold true beyond the narrow circumstances where you first observed them.
-You discover that adding contextual links in the first 200 words improves rankings, and that pattern repeats across ten different sites in three industries over six months.
-High external validity means your discovery travels well.
+Say you discover that adding contextual links in the first 200 words improves rankings, and that pattern repeats across ten different sites in three industries over six months.
+That’s a finding that travels well.

 Weak external validity means your result was site-specific, time-bound, or niche-dependent.
 Perhaps your internal linking wins only worked because your site had unusually high domain authority, or because you tested during a core algorithm update, or because your industry has unique user behavior patterns.
 The mechanics succeeded once but don’t replicate elsewhere.

 This matters because most SEOs want portable strategies, not one-off flukes.
 If your test only works under the exact conditions where you ran it, you’ve learned something interesting about that particular site but nothing actionable for your next project.
-External validity determines whether you’ve found a tactic or uncovered a principle—and that distinction shapes every recommendation you make to stakeholders.
+External validity determines whether you’ve found a tactic or uncovered a principle, and that distinction shapes every recommendation you make to stakeholders.
+Honestly, this is where most published “case studies” quietly fall apart.
+The numbers are real.
+The generality is wishful thinking.

 The Trade-Off SEOs Miss

-Here’s the uncomfortable truth: you can’t optimize for both perfectly.
+Here’s the thing, you can’t optimize for both perfectly.
 Every SEO experiment forces a choice.

 Highly controlled tests give you clean answers.
-Change one variable—say, exact-match anchor text versus branded anchors—while holding everything else constant.
-Use identical test pages, identical link placements, identical content length.
-You’ll know precisely what caused any ranking change.
+Change one variable, say, exact-match anchor text versus branded anchors, while holding everything else constant.
+Identical test pages, identical link placements, identical content length.
+You’ll know with reasonable confidence what caused any ranking change.
 That’s strong internal validity.

 But those artificial conditions create a problem.
 Real websites don’t have perfectly matched pages.
 Real link profiles mix anchor types naturally.
 Real content varies in quality, length, and topic coverage.
 Your controlled test might prove that exact-match anchors work in a lab setting, but tells you nothing about whether they’ll work on your messy, real client site.
 That’s weak external validity.

-Flip the scenario.
+Now flip the scenario.
 Test on live client sites with actual traffic, existing link profiles, and all their glorious complexity.
-Now you’re measuring what actually happens in the real world—strong external validity.
+Now you’re measuring what actually happens in the wild, strong external validity.
 But when rankings change, was it your new internal linking structure?
 The algorithm update that happened mid-test?
 Seasonal search trends?
 Competitor activity?
-You can’t isolate cause from noise.
+Good luck isolating cause from noise.
 Weak internal validity.

 The solution isn’t trying to have both.
 It’s choosing deliberately based on what you need to learn.
 Testing a completely new hypothesis?
 Start with controlled conditions to establish if the effect exists at all.
 Validating whether a proven tactic works in your specific context?
 Accept the mess and test in the wild.
 Match your validity priorities to your actual question, not to some imagined perfect study.